Steveorevo/node-red-contrib-actionflows/README.md

 checkbox is unchecked.

 ## Advanced
-Overrides, invalidating segments at runtime, manipulating msg._af
+Overrides, invalidating segments at runtime, manipulating msg._af and the global.actionflows object.

 ## Installation